What Not to Say to a Workers’ Compensation Doctor

 Below is a list of things you should avoid saying to a workers’ compensation doctor during your independent medical examination:

-- Do not ask for a diagnosis: Keep in mind that the workers’ compensation doctor’s job is to simply assess the extent of your injury and to make a report to the employer’s insurance company.
+- Do not ask to be diagnosed: Keep in mind that the workers’ compensation doctor’s job is to simply assess the extent of your injury and to make a report to the employer’s insurance company.
 You also have the right to see your own doctor and ask more questions regarding your injuries, but you cannot refuse an independent medical examination.

-- Do not exaggerate your symptoms: You might think that reporting more severe symptoms could result in a favorable assessment of your disability or injury, but doing so will only reduce your credibility and, in all likelihood, hurt your case as it continues to progress.
+- Do not try to make your symptoms appear worse: You might think that reporting more severe symptoms could result in a favorable assessment of your disability or injury, but doing so will only reduce your credibility and, in all likelihood, hurt your case as it continues to progress.
 Always be honest with your answers.

-- Do not say too much: After answering the doctor’s question, stop talking.
-Even if they seem sympathetic towards your pain, remember that the workers’ compensation doctor is hired by the insurance company and your interests are not aligned.
+- Do not overshare information: After answering the doctor’s question, refrain from elaborating any further.
+Even if they seem compassionate and understanding, remember that the workers’ compensation doctor is hired by your employer's insurance company and your interests are not aligned.

 What should you say during your independent medical examination?
-Always stick to the facts.
-The workers’ compensation doctor will not give you much time, so be comfortable and confident when speaking about your injury, your course of treatment, and how it has impacted your ability to perform your job duties.
+Only state the facts.
+The workers’ compensation doctor will not give you much time, so be confident and comfortable when speaking about your injury, your medical treatment, and how it has impacted your ability to perform your job duties.
 It might even be helpful to write this information down for a quick reference while you are in the examination room.

 Dedicated Workers’ Compensation Attorneys in Orange County